docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 Returns an unsigned number representing the current revision of the font environment.

-The revision is advanced when anything happens to the font environment which would change the contents, properties, or order of :ref:`Font objects<FontObject>` returned from a call to ``allFonts``.
+The revision is advanced when anything happens to the font environment which would change the contents, properties, or order of :ref:`Font objects<FontObject>` returned from a call to :ref:`FontsObject.allFonts`.

 Among these are: installing or removing fonts in the font environment, opening or closing a project with substituted fonts, causing a custom Variable font instance to be created, and changing the setting in the Character Panel dropdown "Show Font Names in English".